raa-org/SoftEtherVPN-OIDC/README.md

   - Uses the client notification helper (`vpnuihelper`) to open an embedded WebView2 window when available.
   - Falls back to the system default browser if WebView2 is not available.
   - The tray helper provides quick actions: Connect, Disconnect, Log out (clear OIDC tokens), and Log out and forget (clear tokens + WebView2 data).
-- macOS / Linux / other:
-  - Opens the system default browser (via `open` or `xdg-open`) for the login flow.
 - After successful login, the client receives the authorization code via a local loopback redirect and completes token exchange.
 Subsequent connects attempt silent refresh first.

 Quick start (OIDC):